Zagreb, Plitvice, Split, Hvar & Dubrovnik 14 Night Multi Centre Holiday

 - Access to our concierge service

-- You can choose how many nights you would like to spend in each destination
+- Flexibility – you can select how many nights you would like to spend in Dubrovnik, Split and Hvar as this holiday will be tailor-made for you